esboo/-PCam/README.md

 And this isn't possible without the help of Android CameraX - a Jetpack support library that simplifies camera app development by providing a consistent API across most Android 5.0+ devices.

 Turn your phone into the ultimate workstation tool.

+By the way, I vibe-coded this app because I don't want to purchase paid products like DroidCam or Iriun.